 An associate like a subsidiary, but the associate is “less than 50% owned by the parent company.”
 Two companies may be affiliated if one company has control over the other or if both are controlled by a third company.

 One corporation can be affiliated with another corporation by shareholdings, by holding a minority interest (that less-than-50% mentioned above), or one corporation might be a subsidiary of another.

-- Amazon affiliates are called “Amazon Associates.”
+- Amazon’s affiliates are called “Amazon Associates.”
 The associates sell on Amazon’s website, and Amazon takes a percentage of the sale price for its fee.

-- In broadcasting, local TV stations are associate of a national network.
+- In broadcasting, local TV stations are associate with a national network.
 These local stations are locally owned, but they use network content and advertising.

 « Back to Glossary Index